 - Names and addresses for both the shipper and the receiver (consignee)

 - Purchase order or account numbers used between businesses

-- Special instructions or requirements needed for on-time delivery
+- Special instructions or requirements required for delivery (e.g. expedited delivery)

-- Description of freight packaging (pallets, skids, boxes, etc.)
+- Description of freight packaging (e.g. pallets, skids, boxes, etc.)

 - NMFC freight classification

 - Shipment weight and measured dimensions

 Yes!
 Depending on which shipping mode you're using and what details you and your consignee have agreed upon, you may need to use a specific type of BOL.
 Here are the most common: